-

 (See also Overview of Lymphoma and Hodgkin Lymphoma.)

-This group of cancers is actually more than 50 different diseases that involve B cells or T cells (lymphocytes), which are types of white blood cells.
+Non-Hodgkin lymphomas are actually more than 50 different diseases that involve B cells or T cells.
 Each of these lymphomas has a distinct appearance under the microscope, a different cell pattern, and a different pattern of symptoms and progression.
-Most non-Hodgkin lymphomas (80 to 85%) are from B cells.
-Less than 15 to 20% develop from T cells.
+Most non-Hodgkin lymphomas are from B cells.
+The remainder develop from T cells.

-In the United States, over 70,000 new cases are diagnosed every year, and the number of new cases is increasing, especially among older people and people whose immune system is not functioning normally.
-People who have had organ transplants and some people who have been infected with hepatitis C or the human immunodeficiency virus (HIV) are at risk of developing non-Hodgkin lymphoma.
+In the United States, more than 80,000 new cases are diagnosed every year .
+People who have had organ transplants and some people who have been infected with hepatitis C virus or the human immunodeficiency virus (HIV) are at risk of developing non-Hodgkin lymphoma.

 Leukemias also are cancers that involve white blood cells.
 In leukemias, most of the cancerous white blood cells are in the bloodstream and bone marrow.
 In lymphomas, most of the cancerous white blood cells are within lymph nodes and organs such as the spleen and liver.
 However, leukemia and non-Hodgkin lymphoma sometimes overlap because people with lymphoma may have cancerous white blood cells in their bloodstream and people with leukemia may have cancer cells in their lymph nodes and organs.

 Although the cause of most non-Hodgkin lymphomas is not known, evidence strongly supports a role for viruses in some of the less common types.
-A rare type of rapidly progressive non-Hodgkin lymphoma, which occurs in southern Japan and the Caribbean, may result from infection with human T-cell lymphotropic virus 1 (HTLV-1), a retrovirus similar to human immunodeficiency virus (HIV).
 The Epstein-Barr virus is associated with Burkitt lymphoma, another type of non-Hodgkin lymphoma.
-Other suspected viral causes include hepatitis C virus, Kaposi sarcoma, and herpes virus.
+Other suspected viral causes include hepatitis C virus, Kaposi sarcoma herpes virus, and human T-cell lymphotrophic virus type 1 (HTLV-1).
 People with HIV are at increased risk of developing some subtypes of non-Hodgkin lymphoma.
-Bacteria such as Helicobacter pylori also increase lymphoma risk, especially in the stomach.
+Some bacteria are associated with lymphoma risk, for example, Helicobacter pylori is associated with risk of certain lymphomas in the stomach.

 Other people at risk for non-Hodgkin lymphoma include those with